feiss/apainter-brush-tutorial/tutorial.md

 http://imgur.com/KsCjJjR

+I know, I know, the line is too thin! `LineBasicMaterial` has a `linewidth` parameter indeed, but as [the documentation](https://threejs.org/docs/api/materials/LineBasicMaterial.html) reads:
+> Due to limitations in the ANGLE layer, with the WebGL renderer on Windows platforms `linewidth` will always be 1 regardless of the set value.

+(As an exercise, you could try to use `linewidth` and load the scene in macOS or linux)

 ## Caching

 Since `addPoint()` is usually called hundreds of times for each stroke you make, you want it to be as fast as possible and avoid creating unnecessary stuff.
 For this reason, it is a good decision to cache and reuse all you can.
 In our example, the material is the same for every line added to the stroke, so let's cache it.
 The `init()` function is perfect for this purpose for is it called just one time, at the beginning of the stroke: